-Figure 12-10 Trends in breeding population of Crowned Cormorants at the Jutten, Malgas, Marcus, Meeuw, Schaapen, Vondeling, and Caspian islands in Saldanha Bay from 1980 - 2020 measured in number of breeding pairs (Data source: Department of Forestry, Fisheries and the Environment 2021).
+Figure 11.10 Trends in breeding population of Crowned Cormorants at the Jutten, Malgas, Marcus, Meeuw, Schaapen, Vondeling, and Caspian islands in Saldanha Bay from 1980 - 2021 measured in number of breeding pairs (Data source: Makhado et al 2022, DFFE).

 The African Oystercatcher Haematopus moquini is endemic to southern Africa and is currently listed as Least Concern on the IUCN Red Data Species List (Birdlife International 2017).
-Their global numbers increased dramatically from the 1980s, which was attributed primarily to the introduction and of alien proliferation the mussel М. galloprovincialis, as well as due to the enhanced protection of the Oystercatcher throughout much of its range (Hockey & van Erkom Schurink 1992, Loewenthal 2007).
+Their global numbers increased dramatically from the 1980s, which was attributed primarily to the introduction and proliferation of the alien mussel Mytilus galloprovincialis, as well as due to the enhanced protection of the Oystercatcher throughout much of its range (Hockey & van Erkom Schurink 1992,

+Loewenthal 2007).
 This population growth led to the revision of the original Endangered status in 2017 (Birdlife International 2017).
 The African Oystercatcher breeds in rocky intertidal and sandy beach areas from Namibia to southern KwaZulu-Natal.

-African Oystercatchers are resident on the islands, where highest numbers are encountered at Marcus, Malgas and Jutten Islands (Figure 12-11).
+African Oystercatchers are resident on the islands, where highest numbers are encountered at Marcus, Malgas and Jutten Islands (Figure 11.11).
 The islands in Saldanha Bay contribute a fair proportion to the global population that was estimated at 6 670 in 2007 (Loewenthal 2007).
-The population stabilised in the early 2000s (Figure 12-11).
+The population stabilised in the early 2000s (Figure 11.11).
 This possibly reflects stabilisation in the alien Mediterranean mussel biomass as the island rocky shore ecosystems settle into their new equilibrium.
 Oystercatchers could be affected by water quality in Saldanha Bay in as much as it affects intertidal invertebrate abundance.
 Like most of the birds described above, they are, however, vulnerable to catastrophic events such as oil spills.
 Threats to the breeding success of these birds include human-induced habitat degradation, uncontrolled dogs predating on chicks and the drowning of chicks hiding from humans and their associated pets (Loewenthal 2007).
 Due to the sad passing of the two champions of the Oystercatcher Conservation Project (Prof. Phil Hockey and Dr Douglas Loewenthal) the regular censuses of oystercatchers in Saldanha Bay have stopped and no data has been collected since 2016.

-Figure 12-11 Trends in breeding population of African Oystercatchers on Jutten, Malgas, Marcus, Meeuw, Schaapen, and Vondeling Islands from 1988 - 2016.
+Figure 11.11 Trends in breeding population of African Oystercatchers on Jutten, Malgas, Marcus, Meeuw, Schaapen, and Vondeling Islands from 1988 - 2016.
 (Data source: Department of Environmental Affairs: Oceans & Coasts 2019).
-No data has been collected since 2016.

-12.3 Birds of Langebaan Lagoon
+11.2.3 Birds of Langebaan Lagoon

-12.3.1 National importance of Langebaan Lagoon for waterbirds
+11.2.4 National importance of Langebaan Lagoon for waterbirds